Oshkosh, Wisconsin Therapists

 Health in Oshkosh and the region surrounding it have been the subject of much research.
 Three major studies point to the need to address mental health services.
 For these studies, mental health is defined as “a state of successful mental function resulting in productive activities, fulfilling relationships, ability to adapt and cope with challenges.”

 - Oshkosh was included in the 2016 Community Health Assessment (CHA) of Winnebago County.
 The process of compiling this study involved interviews with key stakeholders from multiple sectors of the community, including health, education, government, nonprofit organizations, and more.
 Mental health was the number one priority of those who participated in these groups.

 - The results of the CHA were compared with the 12 goals laid out in the Healthy Wisconsin 2020 plan for the state.
 Mental health appears on the list of Health Focus Areas derived from this comprehensive study.

-- The 2016 Fox Cities Life Study identified a number of issues on its list of community priorities, all of which correlate with mental health disorders.
+- The 2016 Fox Cities Life Study identified several issues on its list of community priorities, all of which correlate with mental health disorders.

 - The rate of attempted and completed suicides for the region is higher than the state and national average.